-If you expatriated in 1998, you are presumed to have tax avoidance as a principal purpose if:
+If you expatriated in 1999, you are presumed to have tax avoidance as a principal purpose if:

-- 1) Your average annual net income tax for the last five tax years ending before the date of the action is more than \$109,000, - 2) Your net worth on the date of the action is \$543,000 or more.
+- Your average annual net income tax for the last five tax years ending before the date of the action is more than \$110,000, or - 2) Your net worth on the date of the action is \$552,000 or more.

 Ruling request.
 If you are presumed to have tax avoidance as a principal purpose because you meet either of the previous tests, you may be eligible to request a ruling from the IRS that you did not expatriate to avoid U.S. taxes.
 You must request this ruling within one year from the date of expatriation.
-For information that must be included in your ruling request, see section IV of Notice 97-19, 1997-1 C.B.
-394, and Notice 98-34, 1998-27 I.R.B.
+For information that must be included in your ruling request, see section IV of Notice 97-19 in Cumulative Bulletin 1997-1 and Notice 98-34 in Internal Revenue Bulletin 1998-27.